Adnene93/DEBuNk/README.md

 python .//DSC_Project//main.py <configuration file path> -q <results set path>
 ```

 Other options are available which enable the modification of the parameters specified in the configuration file.
 All these elements are specified in the documentation of the main script.
-For more informations please run:
+For more information about the available options please run:

 ```
 python .//DSC_Project//main.py -h